SnowyAlcazar/aleynmoor/index.md

 ### Completing a project
 A project is completed when the percent complete is set to 100% either with the final reporting period or by clicking the button on the Project Details screen.

+## Earned Value

-### General Notes
+### ProjectAble General Notes
-- **ProjectAble** _is_ a helpful tool to enable project professionals to track the status and forecast of a project quickly, reliably and accurately
+- ProjectAble **_is_** a helpful tool to enable project professionals to track the status and forecast of a project quickly, reliably and accurately
-- **ProjectAble** _is not_ intended to replace good planning,  estimation, monitoring or control processes.
+- ProjectAble **_is not_** intended to replace good planning, estimation, monitoring or control processes.
 Other tools are available for those purposes.

 You can use the [editor on GitHub](https://github.com/SnowyAlcazar/aleynmoor/edit/master/index.md) to maintain and preview the content for your website in Markdown files.